-Backyard fruit trees can be beautiful and productive, however this takes a great deal of care and effort.
+Backyard fruit trees can be beautiful and productive, however these trees require a great deal of care and effort each and every year.

 Backyard Fruit Trees